team-pp-studio/VoiceTuber/README.md

 - [ ] outdoor streaming from the phone wiht PNGTuber overlay
 - [ ] stream directly from VoiceTuber
 - [ ] twitch extention (triggers for bits)
+- [ ] (bug) The app is crashing if it is not started from the directory where the executable is located.

 9\.
 Unorgonized Ideas
 ---------------------